24 November 2023

 The games industry has always been male dominated, with around only 21% of game developers being female.
 More and more women are entering the industry, which is great because around 45% of gamers are female.
 There's still a way to go with equality in games, with female gamers receiving three times the amount of harassment in online games than male gamers, and I have been subject to this myself.
 Even so, I feel we are going in the correct direction.

 Another obstacle I have faced pursuing this career choice is the stigma around games in general.
 Most people, when I tell them the course I am doing, perceive it as easy or that I play games all day, which is far from the truth.
 There are pretty technical aspects even for the art side of games and the skills learned around using software.
 This stigma is an issue that many of my classmates are faced with, regardless of gender.

-Caitlin studies Computer Games Art at ARU.
-Find out more at one of our open days.
+Caitlin studies Computer Games Art in ARU's School of Creative Industries.
+Find out more about this course, and other undergraduate degrees, at one of our Open Days.